folio-org/folio-org.github.io/guides/devops-introduction.md

 To determine the cause of failed builds, search the [Jenkins output logfile](/faqs/how-to-investigate-jenkins-logs/).
 Remember that the cause might be in the earlier build of "Pipeline build-platform-complete-snapshot" etc.

+Encourage developers to utilise the [facility](/faqs/how-to-obtain-refenv-logs/) to obtain reference environment module logs, rather than asking us to do it for them.

 ## Developer scratch environments

 Refer to the overview of [How to get started with Rancher environment](/faqs/how-to-get-started-with-rancher/) and Helm.